Kate Clanchy – How to Grow Your Own Poem

 Thus How to Grow Your Own Poem diametrically opposes Stephen Fry’s The Ode Less Travelled, where poetic form is treated with crusading zeal and bouncing nerdery.
 Quite apart from delighting verse mechanophiles with the expected Frydian brio, the latter makes for a more recognisable read than Clanchy, who eschews such passé units as the paragraph.
 This often sinks her into the annoying habit of hitting enter before each new sentence, but sometimes it makes a point.
 ‘It often helps me to think of the white space as enormous. / As all of time and all of space. / Infinitely big, and very cold. / My sentence is a moon buggy across endless frost’.
 And so on.
 It’s another example of Clanchy giving us an example.
 How to Grow at least makes us think seriously about the difference between poetry and prose, a difference that can be reduced to nothing so facile as formatting.

-As a primer, the book is still a little too primary school, appealing to our poetic impulse but to none of our curiosity.
+As a primer, the book is still a little too primary school, appealing to our poetic instinct but to none of our curiosity.
 It makes no apologies for its classroom origins, however, and in the classroom it will find its true calling.
 We can riff on Morgan’s listicle at home, finding all sorts of weird reasons behind our loves and hates, but our poem will feel incomplete until we share it with someone else.
 Composing poetry may be a private activity, but Clanchy never lets us forget that it always demands an audience.